siljamdev/Tebas/README.md

 There is an extensive command line help menu.

+You can add -q before all your arguments to make it quiet

+**ALL DOCUMENTATION WAS MADE BY HAND**

 ## Templates
 These are user made.
 If you want to make a template, i suggest using the Creator Utility, looking into the structure of the [example templates](./documentation/example templates).
 They are [AshFiles](https://github.com/Dumbelfo08/AshLib) with the **.tbtem** extension.
 You can double click them to install them.